hungsu/digital_garden/src/site/notes/Advice/Advice for writing better note titles.md

  - Javascript is cancer
  - Boomer advice you need to unlearn

 **Name drop**.
-It has become popular in PKM blogs and videos lately to hijack the fame of others by mentioning their names in titles, such as [[Niklas Luhmann\|Niklas Luhmann]], [[Private/People/Sonke Ahrens\|Sonke Ahrens]], [Andy Matuschak](Andy%20Matuschak.md)  and so on.
+It has become popular in PKM blogs and videos lately to hijack the fame of others by mentioning their names in titles.
 You should keep this to a minimum as doing this tends to stifle your own thinking.

 ---